dkofiarmah/visualfda/README.md

 During our design, we were conscious of colors and color contrast to minimize accessibilty risk and remain Section 508 compliant.
 We also avoided design techniques that might have caused problems with cross-browser compatibility and responsiveness.

+Our style guide is located on GitHub at https://github.com/inqbation/visualfda/blob/master/style-guide.jpg

 ## Development

 - [x] Created responsive prototype for multiple devices